muano30/muano/_posts/2021-02-26-Understanding the meaning of some words used in JavaScript.md

 # Conclusion

-When naming a function, variable or class, you should keep the following things in mind:
-Choose a word with meaning (provide some context), Avoid generic names (like tmp ),
-Attach additional information to a name (use suffix or prefix), Don't make your names too long or too short,
+When naming a function, variable or class, you should keep the following things in mind:Choose a word with meaning (provide some context),Avoid generic names (like tmp), Attach additional information to a name (use suffix or prefix),Don't make your names too long or too short,Use consistent formatting.
-Use consistent formatting.